 So the first question striking one’s mind would be, what is menopause?
 Menopause is basically a point in a woman's life at around 40-50 years of age when her menstrual cycle comes to termination.
 During this time, the ovaries stop ovulating and the estrogen levels start falling.
 This decrease in the estrogen level lowers the bone mass and increases the risk of osteoporosis.
 Usually it strongly advisable to consult the best specialists like Victorian Bone & Joint - Knee Specialist in Melbourne for the easy-drifting of this phase, to take care of your health and body conditions during this episode.
-Here are some symptoms and changes in a woman’s body and nature when she reaches her menopause:
+Here are some symptoms and changes in a women body and nature during her menopause:

 When a woman is about to reach menopause, she has difficulty sleeping.
 Either her sleep schedule gets messed up and she craves the mid-day off-hour sleep, or she cannot sleep at all and feels tired all day, basically called insomnia.